exponea/exponea-android-sdk/Documentation/tracking.md

 * Track a `session_end` event (if automatic session tracking is enabled).
 * Send a push notification token invalidation event to the server.
 * Flush all pending events to the server.
 * Remove the push notification token for the current customer from local device storage.
+If you re-initialize the SDK later (for example for a new logged-in user), you must call `trackPushToken()` or `trackHmsPushToken()` again — see [Re-tracking the push token after stopIntegration()](#re-tracking-the-push-token-after-stopintegration).
 * Clear local repositories and caches, including any tracked events that failed to upload.
 * Clear all session start and end information.
 * Remove the customer record stored locally.